Concept of Industrial Relation

-Industrial Relation is one of the important problem for the success of a firm.
-The term industrial relations refers to the whole field of relationship that exist because of necessary collaboration of men and women in the employment process of modern industry.
+Industrial Relation is one of the important problems for the success of a firm.
+The term industrial relations refers to the whole field of relationship that exists because of necessary collaboration of men and women in the employment process of modern industry.

 Industrial relations is nothing but an “Employment Relationship” In an industrial setting.
 It includes all the laws, rules, regulations, agreements awards of court, customs, traditions, as well as policy framework laid by the government.
 Thus, IR involves a study of the conditions of work, mainly the level of wages, security of employment, social conflict, cultural interactions legal aspects of disputes under laws etc.

-The term “Industrial Relations (RI)” also known as a ,“labour Management Relations” or “labour relations”.
+The term “Industrial Relations (IR)” also known as a “labour Management Relations” or “labour relations”.
 The term ‘Industrial Relations’ comprises of two terms:

 - Industry: It refers to “any productive activity in which an individual or a group of individuals is are engaged”.

-2. Relations: It mean “the relationships that exist within the industry between the employer and his workmen”.
+2. Relations: It means “the relationships that exist within the industry between the employer and his workmen”.

 According to International Labour Organization (ILO), ” Industrial Relations deal with either the relationship between the state and employers and workers organizations or the relation between the occupational organizations themselves”.

 According to Dale Yoder__” Industrial Relation is a relationship between management and employees or among employees and their organization that characterize and grow out of employment”.

 Thus, Industrial relations refers the relationship that exists between the employer and employees in the day-to-day working of an organization.

 Characteristics Of Industrial Relations

-1. Dynamic and Developing Concept: The concept of “Industrial Relations’ is a dynamic and developing concept.
-It is described as relationship between employers and management of the enterprise and the employees or among employees and their organizations or employers,employees and their trade unions and the government.
+1. Dynamic and Developing Concept: The concept of “Industrial Relations” is a dynamic and developing concept.
+It is described as a relationship between employers and management of the enterprise and the employees or among employees and their organizations or employers, employees and their trade unions and the government.

 2. It is a set of functional: Industrial relations do not constitute a simple relationship, but they are set functional, inter-dependent complexities involving various factors or various variables such as economic, political, social, psychological, legal factors, or variables.